 Step 7.
 Bus to the dock

 Just outside there are airport buses waiting to take you from the airport to the dock.
-These are usually crowded but only a 10 minute ride.
+These are usually crowded but it’s only a 10 minute ride.

 Step 8.
 Ferry from Baltra Island to Santa Cruz island

-The airport is actually located on a different island from the main city where most hotels are located and where tours depart.
+The airport is located on a different island from the main city where most hotels are located and where tours depart.
 You will need to take a ferry or water taxi from the dock to get to Santa Cruz island.
 Ferries and taxis come frequently and take 15-20 minutes.